MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A11-quantitative_theory.md

 \vspace{0.3in}

-In general, the sampling distribution for a sample mean, $\bar{x}$, based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a Normal distribution when certain conditions are met.
+In general, the sampling distribution for a sample mean, $\bar{y}$, based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a Normal distribution when certain conditions are met.

 \newpage

-Conditions for the sampling distribution of $\bar{x}$ to follow an approximate Normal distribution:
+Conditions for the sampling distribution of $\bar{y}$ to follow an approximate Normal distribution:

 * **Independence**: the sample’s observations are independent, e.g., are from a simple random sample. (*Remember*: This also must be true to use simulation methods!)